ramirezd42/node-audio/README.md

 The eventual goal of this project is to expand upon the possibilites offered by the web-audio-api for Node.js based platforms by making it easier to develop custom AudioNode types to suit your needs.

 ## WARNING!!!:
 This library is in an extremely experimental state.
 Large portions of functionally have yet to be implemented and it is currently only buildable for MacOSX.
-However, since everything is built with cross-platform libraries (namely Boost, LabSound and JUCE), supporting other operating systems shouldn't be too difficult if there's interest.
+However, since everything is built with cross-platform libraries (namely [Boost](http://www.boost.org/), [LabSound](http://labsound.io) and [JUCE](https://www.juce.com/), supporting other operating systems shouldn't be too difficult if there's interest.
 That said...

 ## How can I help
 If you find **node-audio** helpful or want to help get it to a point where you think it COULD be helpful, there's a couple of ways you can contribute: